The relations feature enables you to create links between documents (items) that are related to each other.

 1. Open the library administration and select Relations.

 2. Press Add new value.

 3. Enter a name for your new relation.

 5. Press the name of the relation to open the relation configuration panel.

-Notes: Switching From and To wouldn't affect your relation.
+Notes: Switching From and To won't affect your relation.
 The relation works identically in both directions.

 6. Select the required document classes in the Class fields.

 7. Define the names of the relations that will be displayed to users in the Name fields.